-Utilizing the native programs (certutil and PowerShell) helps to bypass preventative controls (such as EDR) as the attacker masquerades as a legitimate program.
+Using the native programs (certutil and PowerShell) helps to bypass preventive controls (such as EDR) as the attacker masquerades as a legitimate program.

-It is worth noting that the certutil abuse and subsequent file download(s) was caught in routine threat hunting activities, not as part of a focused emerging threat, threat hunt.
+It is worth noting that the certutil abuse and subsequent file download(s) was caught in routine threat-hunting activities, not as part of a focused emerging threat hunt.
 Searching for signs of compromise like this helped provide early warning of the Citrix and Confluence emerging threat.

 Flavor infrastructure is where we have seen the greatest variance.
 Pistachio frequently moves onto new attacker infrastructure to carry out actions across the kill chain.
 Monitoring attacker IPs has proven to be inefficient long term, as they are usually only active during small windows.

 Pistachio appears to have the ability and resources to take over new hosts and use these in their campaigns.
 This includes using routers, or an organization’s compromised hosts to take control of more infrastructure, both internally and externally.
-This is a stark contrast to previous actors we have observed, such as Strawberry, who simply spin up new hosts within the same AWS hosted VPC.
+This is in stark contrast to previous actors we observed, such as Strawberry, which simply spin up new hosts within the same AWS hosted VPC.

-The geo-locational data of the IP addresses recorded in our dataset and opensource intelligence contain a vast variety of countries with a significant lack of Chinese addresses.
-The geo-locational data, coupled with the frequent renewal of attacker infrastructure, has led Alert Logic threat hunters to theorize that there may be a concerted effort to use less Chinese IP addresses in order to mask attribution.
+The geo-locational data of the IP addresses recorded in our dataset and open-source intelligence contain a vast variety of countries with a significant lack of Chinese addresses.
+The geo-locational data, coupled with the frequent renewal of attacker infrastructure, has led Alert Logic threat hunters to theorize there may be a concerted effort to use fewer Chinese IP addresses in order to mask attribution.

 Actions on Objectives – and a thank you to OSint